avabellaw/crystal-clear-opticians/readme.md

 * Home - An external user wants to learn as much about Crystal Clear as possible.
 They should learn about it's amazing pricing structure as early as possible.
 * Our frames - They need to be assured at a glance that glasses are sold and what kinds of glasses to expect.
-* Our services - "What should I expect at my appointment?" - Our Services jumps out a the user asking this section with a dropdown that narrows down what they may want to know.
+* Our services - "What should I expect at my appointment?" - Our Services jumps out at the user asking this question with a dropdown that narrows down what they want to know.
 * About - A user is likely to expect to find the location and more information about the actual store here with a dropdown to quickly confirm this.
 It's also a great place for a contact form.

 The logo can also be clicked to get back to the homepage.
 This is very common in websites and intuitive to the majority of users.